beam-pyio/beam-pyio.github.io/content/blog/2024/sqs-pyio-intro/index.md

 # description: To be updated...
 ---

 [Amazon Simple Queue Service (Amazon SQS)](https://aws.amazon.com/sqs/) offers a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components.
-The Apache Beam Python I/O connector for Amazon SQS (`sqs_pyio`) aims to integrate with the queue service by supporting a source and sinke connectors.
-Currently a sink connector is available.
+The Apache Beam Python I/O connector for Amazon SQS (`sqs_pyio`) aims to integrate with the queue service by supporting a source and sink connectors.
+Currently, a sink connector is available.

 <!--more-->